نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-This study employed an analytical-descriptive approach using the ARIA method to assess the seismic vulnerability of buildings in the Roshdieh neighborhood of Tabriz.
+Materials and Methods: This study employed an analytical-descriptive approach using the ARIA method to assess the seismic vulnerability of buildings in the Roshdiyeh neighborhood of Tabriz.
 The area was selected as the case study due to its location on the North Tabriz Fault and the diversity of its constructions.
 Data were collected through field observations, structural assessments, and completion of standard ARIA checklists.
 Variables such as soil type, structural system, building height, and plan irregularities were analyzed based on earthquake intensities of 7, 8, and 9 on the Mercalli scale, and a damage index (LR) was calculated for each building.
+Data analysis using statistical tools and GIS provided seismic vulnerability zoning maps for various earthquake intensities.
+The results indicate that masonry buildings without reinforcements showed the highest vulnerability, while concrete buildings with shear walls exhibited the least damage.
+Expert opinions from earthquake and structural engineering specialists validated the findings.
+This comprehensive study serves as a tool to identify seismic vulnerabilities and proposes solutions such as retrofitting buildings, adhering to construction standards, and planning for emergency response.
+It represents a significant step toward reducing earthquake risks and enhancing urban safety in Roshdiyeh, Tabriz.

-Seismic vulnerability zoning results highlighted a high concentration of vulnerable buildings in specific areas of Roshdieh, especially in older neighborhoods, posing significant risks to lives and property.
+The analysis revealed that buildings with horizontal and vertical reinforcements, while better than unreinforced masonry structures, remain vulnerable to severe earthquakes and require retrofitting.
+Steel buildings with bracing showed better performance and lower damage indices.
+Seismic vulnerability zoning delineated a high concentration of vulnerable buildings in specific areas of Roshdiyeh, especially in older neighborhoods, constituting a substantial threat to life safety and property loss.
 The findings underscore the need for retrofitting masonry and steel buildings, adhering to seismic standards for new constructions, establishing emergency infrastructure in high-risk zones, and implementing precise planning to mitigate earthquake risks.

 کلیدواژهها [English]